ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/quadratic-roots.md

 skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
-If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `search`.
+If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `rootfinder`.

 If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like